Jesus Malverde in the Courtroom

 May guilt be inferred from religious beliefs?

-Note: This article was published by California Attorneys for Criminal Justice in Forum magazine.
+Note: This article by Victor VeVea was first published by California Attorneys for Criminal Justice in Forum magazine.

 Introduction – Argumentum Ad Absurdum

 A Jewish man is killed and Mr. Amir is charged.
 The prosecution begins its opening statement with, “Mr. Amir is a very religious man.
 His religion tells him that there is a strong enmity between him and Jews, and his religion tells him that one of his highest callings is to kill Jews in the name of his religion.”

 Mr. Arjuna is convicted of manslaughter.
 At sentencing, Mr. Arjuna tells the judge how very sorry he is for causing his friend’s death.
 The prosecution counters that, “Mr. Arjuna is not at all remorseful for the death because his religion tells him that the victim is not even worthy of sorrow and that it is wrong to lament for the dead.”

 Mr. Firon is found to have three women living in his house, and he is charged with polygamy.
 The prosecution argues, “Mr. Firon’s religion commands him to ‘marry women of your choice, two, or three, or four’.
 He is just following his religion, but that is against the law.”

 Mr. Smith is charged with severely beating a Black man.
 The prosecution argues that Mr. Smith had motive to beat the man because “Mr. Smith believes that some people rejected God and ‘God did cause a skin of blackness to come upon them’.
 And, what does Mr. Smith’s God want him to do?
 Mr. Smith’s religion tells him that ‘thou shalt beat in pieces many people.’”